apache/pulsar/site/docs/latest/deployment/Kubernetes.md

 This step is not strictly required if Pulsar [authentication and authorization](../../admin/Authz) is turned on, though it allows you to change [policies](../../admin/PropertiesNamespaces#managing-namespaces) for each of the namespaces later.
 ' %}

 You can create properties and namespaces (and perform any other administrative tasks) using the `pulsar-admin` pod that is already configured to act as an admin client for your newly created Pulsar cluster.
 One easy way to perform administrative tasks is to create an alias for the [`pulsar-admin`](../../reference/CliTools#pulsar-admin) tool installed on the admin pod.

 ```bash
 $ alias pulsar-admin='kubectl exec pulsar-admin -it -- bin/pulsar-admin'
 ```

-Now, any time you use `pulsar-admin`, you will running commands on the pod.
+Now, any time you run `pulsar-admin`, you will be running commands from that pod.
 This command will create a property called `prop`:

 ```bash
 $ pulsar-admin properties create prop \